 Objectives and Content

-- explain central concepts, laws and models in nuclear and particle physics
+- key experiments in nuclear and particle physics

 Required Previous Knowledge